The Registrar's Office handles the following:

 5. A date of birth change requires proper verification in the form of a birth certificate or driver's license.

 When students are admitted, their residency is based on answers to the application’s Core Residency questions and supporting documentation.
 Tuition is based on this classification.
-To obtain information on what constitutes district or state residency, please refer to the current catalog or visit the Admissions Office.
+To obtain information on what constitutes district or state residency, please refer to the current catalog or visit the ACC Welcome Center.